Discrete Empirical Interpolation Method with Upper and Lower Bound Constraints: Numerical Results

 When sensors are placed without restriction, Q-DEIM often produces reconstructions satisfying the constraints.
 However, this performance degrades when sensor placement is restricted, especially when sensors cannot be located near domain boundaries.
 In such cases, Q-DEIM reconstructions frequently violate the constraints, producing values outside the prescribed bounds.
 To model this scenario, we restrict the accessible sensor locations to the subset, $\mathcal G_a=[\eta,2\pi-\eta]$ with $\eta=0.1\pi$, and compare the reconstructions from both DEIM and C-DEIM.

 In figure~\ref{fig:increase_lam}, we first discuss the behavior of the C-DEIM reconstruction with respect to the penalty parameter $\lambda$.
-Figure~\ref{fig:increase_lam}(a) shows that the mean relative observation residual increases with the penalty parameter $\lambda$, while Figure~\ref{fig:increase_lam}(b) tracks the relative reconstruction error.
-This is in agreement with the theoretical results of Seciton~\ref{subsec:obs_err}.
-Increasing $\lambda$ decreases the reconstruction error by reducing constraint violations.
+Figure~\ref{fig:increase_lam}(a) shows that the mean relative observation residual increases with the penalty parameter $\lambda$, while figure~\ref{fig:increase_lam}(b) tracks the relative reconstruction error.
+This is in agreement with the theoretical results of Section~\ref{subsec:obs_err}.
+As shown in figure~\ref{fig:increase_lam}(c), increasing $\lambda$ decreases the reconstruction error by reducing constraint violations, where the maximum constraint violation is defined as $\max \{ \max_i (\tilde u_i-u_{\max}), \max_i (u_{\min} - \tilde u_i)\}$, with $\tilde u_i$ denoting the components of the C-DEIM reconstruction $\tilde{\vc u}$.
 At the same time, increasing $\lambda$ also results in a higher observation residual.
-This observation residual eventually plateaus around $90\%$.
-This suggests an optimal $\lambda$ where the reconstruction error is minimized, balancing these competing objectives.
-For this test function, the optimal range for $\lambda$ falls between $10^{-3}$ and $10^{-1}$, depending on the number of sensors $r$.
+This observation residual eventually plateaus.
+This suggests an optimal $\lambda$ that balances these competing objectives.
 The goal of the bisection method introduced in Section~\ref{subsec:update} is to estimate this optimal $\lambda$.

+It is noteworthy that, although the mean relative reconstruction error decreases with larger penalty parameters, it remains high due to large errors in the extrapolation region, where there are no sensor measurements.
+As shown in the inset of figure~\ref{fig:increase_lam}(b), within the accessible sensor region $\mathcal G_a$, the mean relative reconstruction error decreases as the number of sensors increases.
+For $r=20$ sensors, this error plateaus around 22\% as the penalty parameter increases.

 Figure~\ref{fig:cdeim_errors_all} shows overall performance metrics for the reconstruction of the test data.
-Figure~\ref{fig:cdeim_errors_all}(a) illustrates a single representative sample from the test data and its reconstruction, using $r=10$ sensors placed in the restricted subdomain $\mathcal G_a$.
-Inside this interpolation region, the DEIM and C-DEIM reconstructions are very close to each other, and in good agreement with the true function.
+Figure~\ref{fig:cdeim_errors_all}(a) illustrates a single representative sample from the test data and its reconstruction, using $r=15$ sensors placed in the restricted subdomain $\mathcal G_a$.
+Inside this interpolation region, the DEIM and C-DEIM reconstructions are very close to each other and in good agreement with the true function.
 However, in the extrapolation region $\mathcal G\backslash \mathcal G_a$, the DEIM reconstruction deviates substantially from the bounds $ -1\leq u_j(x)\leq 1$.
-In contrast, the C-DEIM reconstruction respects the constraints while achieving a low relative observation residual of 9.7\%.
+In contrast, the C-DEIM reconstruction respects the constraints while achieving a low relative observation residual of 10.3\%.
+For this function, the optimal penalty parameter is $\lambda_{\text{opt}}=156.25$.

 In this example, we stop the C-DEIM algorithm when the total penalty $\mathcal{P}(\balpha(\lambda))$ falls below the prescribed tolerance $\delta=10^{-7}$.
 This choice of $\delta$ guarantees that each component of the reconstruction can attain at most a small deviation from the prescribed bounds, i.e. $\tilde{u}_i\in[-1.0084,1.0084]$; see equation~\eqref{eq:tol_bounds}.
 This demonstrates that the practical stopping criterion provides a strict control over the maximum constraint violation.
 We use an initial penalty parameter $\lambda_{\text{init}}=10^{-7}$, Newton tolerance $\tau=10^{-10}$ and growth factor $\gamma=10$.